pairofdocs/gomule-d2r/README.md

 - Reading + writing a shared stash .d2i file ([pic](https://github.com/pairofdocs/gomule-d2r/pull/2#issuecomment-849347933))
 - Changed from original gomule: stash is moved to the left hand side and char + inventory to the right hand side, consistent with how it appears in-game
 - Changed from original gomule: an item icon now appears for a selected row in the stash view ([pic](./img/gomule_allitems_search.png))
-- Merc item reading and editing
+- Merc item reading and moving

 ### Backup Save Files